LuchaComics/monorepo/native/desktop/comiccoin/docs/developers_guide.md

 Here is an example.

-1. In the GUI application you created a wallet, and lets say for example the value of the wallet address is `0x9e5fbdaad9f59de01bd33f341add978cad288184` and the metadata URI is `ipfs://bafkreic2d4xod5umcoxum7hf6hy4vghnyroxgvnboartkkda376mtrtlty`.
+1. In the GUI application you created a wallet, and lets say for example the value of the wallet address is `0x69e3bbac4367ea6f11074fb523ac38019cb15c06` and the metadata URI is `ipfs://bafkreic2d4xod5umcoxum7hf6hy4vghnyroxgvnboartkkda376mtrtlty`.

-2. In our `comiccoin` directory, run the following to mint our new token:
+2. In our `comiccoin` directory, run the following to mint our new token to coinbase:

     ```shell
     go run main.go blockchain token mint \